|

 committee.

-individual who is interested in membership but doesn't know any
+interested in joining but doesn't know any

 contact our club directly.
-(See Contact page)
+We would love to meet you.
+(See Contact page).

 |